grammeaway/lazyhetzner/README.md

 This will install the `lazyhetzner` binary in your `$GOPATH/bin` directory.
 Make sure to add this directory to your `PATH` environment variable if it's not already included.

 ### Installing with pre-built binaries
-Download the latest release matching your OS from the [releases page](https://github.com/grammeaway/awsbreeze/releases).
+Download the latest release matching your OS from the [releases page](https://github.com/grammeaway/lazyhetzner/releases).

-Unzip the downloaded file and move the `awsbreeze` binary to a directory in your `PATH`, such as `/usr/local/bin` on Linux or macOS, or `C:\Program Files\` on Windows.
+Unzip the downloaded file and move the `lazyhetzner` binary to a directory in your `PATH`, such as `/usr/local/bin` on Linux or macOS, or `C:\Program Files\` on Windows.

 ### Installing the nightly build (through Go)
 If you want to try the latest features and bug fixes, you can install the nightly build by running the following command: